 When there was a wet floor sign present, winning your claim becomes a lot more challenging.
 The question then comes down to details such as where the sign was placed.

-If wet floor signs clearly marked or blocked off the area and you disregarded them, you will have a hard time making the case that the property owner is at fault.
+Suppose that wet floor signs clearly marked or blocked off the area, and you disregarded them.
+You will have a hard time making the case that the property owner is at fault.

 On the other hand, some property owners put wet floor signs permanently out in general areas of the premises, thinking that will protect them from a lawsuit.
 However, that general sign does not warn of specific, actual dangers on the property.
 If these dangers cause an accident, you may still have the grounds for a lawsuit even if the owner technically used a wet floor sign somewhere on the property.